How one Pathstream student pivoted her career from customer service to pursue her passion for Salesforce

 I was always afraid of tech stuff.
 I was like, that’s not for me.
 That’s not anything that I would be good at.
 But, low and behold, yeah, if you operate a phone or a computer, you can do tech stuff!
 I love that there are more people that are coming from customer service backgrounds and from more people-facing backgrounds into the tech world.

-Lauren eventually hopes to take her career to the next level through Salesforce consulting by tapping into the Trailblazer network, continuing to grow her skills, and working on as many Salesforce-focused projects as she can.
+Lauren eventually hopes to take her career to the next level through Salesforce consulting by tapping into the Trailblazer network, continuing to grow her skills, and working on as many Salesforce-focused projects as possible.

 Learn more about Pathstream’s Salesforce Administrator Career Certificate.